 2.5.
 Enron intends for the counterparty's original message for a trade to Enron to constitute an offer rather than Enron’s website itself constituting an offer.
 Is this position enforceable in your jurisdiction?
 Should any wording be included on the website to make it clear that the website is not intended to be an offer or will it be sufficient to state this in the ETA or relevant terms and conditions?

 Pursuant to Argentine law, in case the counterparty “accepts” without any modification the transaction “proposed” by Enron, an Argentine court might consider that the offer was effectively made by Enron.
+[We need to do whatever we can to avoid this result.]

 Pursuant to Section 1148 ACC (and Section 454 AcomC), offers must contain all the relevant terms and conditions related to the transaction.